Easy, Safe - Fun for Everyone! Blow your first bubbles while scuba diving Rarotonga’s lagoon.

 Have you ever wondered what it's like to use scuba?
 Or have you scuba dived before but never got around to do your dive certification course?

 Scuba diving used to be a sport for the fittest and toughest of men only.
-Not anymore… As long as you are reasonably healthy and not pregnant, you can dive.
-And with Adventure Cook Islands – Reef To See in Rarotonga it’s easier than ever to take your first breaths underwater.
-Experience the marine world up close and personal and discover the many wonderful creatures that inhabit Rarotonga‘s marine ecosystem – no experience required!
+Not anymore...
+As long as you can swim and snorkel, are reasonably healthy and not pregnant, you can dive.
+And with Adventure Cook Islands - Reef To See in Rarotonga it's easier than ever to take your first breaths underwater.
+Experience the marine world up close and personal and discover the many wonderful creatures that inhabit Rarotonga‘s marine ecosystem - no prior diving experience required!

 LAGOON DIVE IN RAROTONGA‘S MARINE RESERVE